Hemisphere-Project/HDmx/README.md

 # HDmx
-Simple OSC controllable DMX interface - Python
+Simple OSC controllable DMX interface

 What is it
 -------------

-This is a python program listening OSC on port 3000, and sending command to DMX USB Interfaces like Enttec DMXUSB Pro (tested).
+This is a python program listening OSC on port 3000, and sending command to a DMX USB Interface.

-It's based on Liblo / pyLiblo for the OSC communication and pySerial + DmxPy for the DMX communication.
+It has been tested on RaspberryPi (Raspbian) with the Enttec DMXUSB Pro interface, but it should run ok on any unix environnement as long as liblo (>=0.26) and python are available.
+It should also support any DMX USB Pro compatible hardware like DmxKing ultraDMX devices.

 Install